“It's the most wonderful time of the year…”

 5. Send Holiday Cards

 Holiday cards are not just for family!
 Sending them to current customers is nice, and shows them your appreciation.
 Sending them to previous, quality customers is also a great idea, as it reminds them about your business and shows them that you remember them, too.
-Include an invitation to come back with a discount (first month free, etc).
+Include an invitation to come back with a discount (first month free, etc) that ties into the rest of your self storage marketing efforts.
 You can also mention they can share the invitation with friends and family.

 6. Decorate Your Facility